 TSP: For those who are interested in getting involved with TreeDots, can you share 2 to 3 quick and easy steps to get started?

 N: For businesses, simply drop an email to email@example.com indicating if you would like to be a seller or buyer or both and we will get in touch with you!

 As for all the other people out there, start by adopting a veggie box with us!
 It will be a little bundle of surprise at a very affordable price.
 Simply head over to https://www.thetreedots.com/ to start shopping with us!

 We also accept any voluntary help with us!

 TSP: What is the main goal for TreeDots and what actions will be taken to achieve that goal?

-Long-term goal would definitely be to touch on every other waste out there and think of more ways to upcycle everything, this requires collaborations with other companies and more expansion!
+Long-term goal would definitely be to touch on every other waste out there.
+Also, to think of more ways to upcycle everything.
+This requires collaborations with other companies and more expansion!

 TSP: What are some of your future plans for the organisation?

-N: We will be involved in more talks and events to further spread our mission and get people to buy such under-appreciated products.
-Of course, there are a lot of talks regarding potential collaborations ongoing at the moment, and one of them will be coming out soon!
+N: We will be involved in more talks and events to spread our mission.
+So that we can get people to buy under-appreciated products.
+Of course, there are a lot of talks regarding potential collaborations ongoing at the moment.
+One of them will be coming out soon!